OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 — `In-House and Ad Hoc` certificate for the Apple Developer Enterprise Program
 If you don’t have one, learn [how you can create a certificate](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-certificate>).

-* To allow launching your app in the devices of the end-users group, you must setup the `Ad Hoc` provisioning profile with the relevant device IDs.
+* To allow launching your app in the devices of the end users group, you must setup the `Ad Hoc` provisioning profile with the relevant device IDs.
 A provisioning profile allows your application to be launched on Apple devices and use app services.
 If you don't have one, learn [how you can create a provisioning profile](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-provisioning-profile>).

 For more information on registering devices on your Apple Developer account, check the [Apple Developer website](<https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW10>).
 For more information on the different provisioning profiles check the Medium blog post "[Cruising through the Complexities of Signing Native Mobile Apps](https://medium.com/outsystems-engineering/cruising-through-the-complexities-of-signing-native-mobile-apps-cc123eb2814b)" by OutSystems.